fauna/fauna-shell/docs/dev.md

 All commands extend our custom [FaunaCommand](https://github.com/fauna/fauna-shell/blob/main/src/lib/fauna_command.js).

-If your command needs to connect to FaunaDB and accept parameters `like`, `domain`, `scheme`, `port`, `timeout` or `secret`, then extending FaunaCommand will handle that for you.
+If your command needs to connect to Fauna and accept parameters `like`, `domain`, `scheme`, `port`, `timeout` or `secret`, then extending FaunaCommand will handle that for you.
 The only requisite is that you define your command [flags](https://oclif.io/docs/flags.html) like this:

 ```javascript
 MyNewCommandCommand.flags = {